Supply chain woes caused US auto sales to fall 8% last year

 Toyota, for instance, finished the year with just under 24,000 vehicles on Toyota and Lexus brand dealer lots nationwide.
 That’s up from about 19,000 at the end of 2021, but still far short of the 300,000 during normal years before the pandemic.

-The improvement, although small, is allowing consumers to haggle a little on some slower-selling vehicles such as sedans and even some luxury vehicles.
-But they’re still getting top dollar for gas-electric hybrids and other more popular vehicles that are sold before they arrive, said David Christ, general manager of the Toyota Division.
+The improvement, although small, is allowing consumers to haggle a little on some slower-selling vehicles such as sedans, and even some luxury vehicles.
+But they’re still getting top dollar for gas-electric hybrids and other more popular vehicles that are sold before they arrive on lots, said David Christ, general manager of the Toyota Division.

 For most of last year, people who wanted new vehicles had to pay sticker price or above and take whatever models and colors dealers could get.
 But dealers have told Christ that changed a bit in the past two or three months for models that aren’t as popular.
 Plus, he said more people are interested in lower-cost vehicles because inflation and higher interest rates are taking a bite out of their budgets.